Belcarra/pi_zero_connected/README.md

     }
 }
 ```
-The equivalent (but harder to maintain) shell script:
+We use this equivalent (but harder to maintain) shell script so that the Python based
+gadgetconfig tools do not need to be installed:
 ```
 #!/bin/sh
 # Created from belcarra-acm-eem.json